Solod-S/Maya/README.md

 To get a local copy of the project up and running, follow these steps:

-1. Clone the repository: `git clone https://github.com/solod-s/Barbershop.git`
+1. Clone the repository: `git clone https://github.com/solod-s/Maya.git`
-2. Navigate to the project directory: `cd Barbershop`
+2. Navigate to the project directory: `cd Maya`
 3. Open the `index.html` file in your web browser

 ## Contributing